HorizonEmuTeam/Horizon-Emu/README.md

 <b>MTK Top Proc</b> - idea of how you can add files, fixing container deletion option.

 ## Development assistance
-If you know about the change of resources in Apk and want to help in development, write to Telegram: @jotaros884
+If you know about the change of resources in Apk and want to help in development, write to Telegram: @jotaros884.
+Thanks

 ## Telegram Channels to find out information about the development